- City Nation Place Americas

 Brand Finance

 Brand Finance is the world’s leading brand evaluation and strategy consultancy.
-We help place brands evaluate marketing activities and develop successful strategies.
+We help place brands measure their marketing activities and develop successful strategies.
 Headquartered in the City of London, we are present in 25 countries worldwide.

-We have published the top 100 most valuable and strongest Nation Brands ranking for nearly 20 years.
-In 2020, we launched the Global Soft Power Index – the world’s most comprehensive research study on perceptions of nation brands, surveying opinions of 100,000+ respondents in 100+ markets.
+We have published the Brand Finance Nation Brands study into the strength and value of the world’s top nation brands for 20 years.
+In 2020, we launched the Global Soft Power Index – the world’s most comprehensive research study on perceptions of nation brands, surveying opinions of 150,000+ respondents in 100+ markets and ranking all 193 member states of the United Nations.
+Our Brand Finance City Index – published for the first time in 2023 will be extended in the coming years to cover more city brands in regional rankings across all continents.

 Managing Ukraine’s nation brand during a war